 Having trouble getting approved?
 Try a secured card instead

 Student credit cards are designed for college students, and credit card companies realize that students might not have a long credit history, high credit score, or large income.
-In some cases, a student credit card will be the cardholder's first credit card and, like international students, the applicant might not have any credit history.
+In some cases, a student credit card will be the cardholder's first credit card and the applicant might not have any credit history.

 However, card issuers will often still try to pull an applicant’s credit report and might not approve an application from someone who doesn’t have good credit or shows other signs of poor creditworthiness, such as a low income compared to their monthly bills.
 If you have a credit score abroad, Nova Credit can help you qualify for the best credit cards for international students that are available to you.